ajiangsfu/PRPS/README.md

 ### 5. PS-ST (Prediction Strength).

 Self-training algorithm (Jiang et al., 2020) is to identify cases in an unlabeled high dimensional data set that can be confidently classified and to use those cases as pseudo training data thereby allowing classification of all cases in the cohort.
-For PS-ST, classification scores are calculated with PS (Golub et al., 1999), and probability calculation is based on empirical Bayes method with score distribution parameters from the pseudo training data.
-We make binary classification calls based on cutoff on probabilities with default 0.9.
+For PS-ST, classification scores are calculated with PS (Golub et al., 1999), score distribution parameters are from the pseudo-training data set.
+We make binary classification calls based on cutoff of probabilities with default 0.9.
 In addition, classification based on theoretical cutoff 0 is also provided.

 #### References: